coleifer/peewee/docs/peewee/example.rst

       from playhouse.flask_utils import get_object_or_404, object_list

-More examples
+More Examples
 -------------

 There are more examples included in the peewee `examples directory
 <https://github.com/coleifer/peewee/blob/master/examples/>`_, including:

-* `Example blog app <https://github.com/coleifer/peewee/tree/master/examples/blog>`_ using Flask and peewee.
-Also see `accompanying blog post <https://charlesleifer.com/blog/how-to-make-a-flask-blog-in-one-hour-or-less/>`_.
+* `Example blog app <https://github.com/coleifer/peewee/tree/master/examples/blog>`__ using Flask and peewee.
+Also see `accompanying blog post <https://charlesleifer.com/blog/how-to-make-a-flask-blog-in-one-hour-or-less/>`__.
 * `An encrypted command-line diary <https://github.com/coleifer/peewee/blob/master/examples/diary.py>`_.
-There is a `companion blog post <https://charlesleifer.com/blog/dear-diary-an-encrypted-command-line-diary-with-python/>`_ you might enjoy as well.
+There is a `companion blog post <https://charlesleifer.com/blog/dear-diary-an-encrypted-command-line-diary-with-python/>`__ you might enjoy as well.
 * `Analytics web-service <https://github.com/coleifer/peewee/tree/master/examples/analytics>`_ (like a lite version of Google Analytics).
-Also check out the `companion blog post <https://charlesleifer.com/blog/saturday-morning-hacks-building-an-analytics-app-with-flask/>`_.
+Also check out the `companion blog post <https://charlesleifer.com/blog/saturday-morning-hacks-building-an-analytics-app-with-flask/>`__.

 .. seealso::
    Like these snippets and interested in more?
-Check out `flask-peewee <https://github.com/coleifer/flask-peewee>`_ - a flask plugin that provides a django-like Admin interface, RESTful API, Authentication and more for your peewee models.
+Check out `flask-peewee <https://github.com/coleifer/flask-peewee>`__ - a flask plugin that provides a django-like Admin interface, RESTful API, Authentication and more for your peewee models.